REPAM

 Title Unit Number Description

-Hectáreas de bosques conservados Hectareas 4000
+Hectáreas de bosques conservados Hectares 4000

 Instituciones educativas beneficiadas Institutions 8